GitLab Advanced SAST

 - Offering: GitLab.com, GitLab Self-Managed, GitLab Dedicated

-GitLab Advanced SAST is a static application security testing (SAST) analyzer designed to discover vulnerabilities by performing cross-function and cross-file taint analysis.
+GitLab Advanced SAST is a static application security testing (SAST) analyzer that uses cross-function and cross-file taint analysis to detect complex vulnerabilities with fewer false positives than traditional SAST.

 For an overview of GitLab Advanced SAST and how it works, see GitLab Advanced SAST: Accelerating Vulnerability Resolution.